prince2621/Client-AR_Chat/README.md

 1. Extracted Agora ARCore from Agora Sample Repository
 2. Added Sceneform Drawing to it
-3. Added the poject to firebase realtime Database
+3. Added the project to firebase realtime database

 # How to use this